FormidableLabs/spectacle/README.md

 Welcome to our monorepo project, housing the core [`spectacle` package](https://github.com/FormidableLabs/spectacle/blob/main/packages/spectacle/README.md) and related tools and examples.

-Come learn more at https://www.formidable.com/open-source/spectacle!
+Come learn more at our [docs site]!

 ## Support